Animal Law 101

 An Overview of Animal Law

 Simply defined, animal law is the combination of statutory and case law that relates to or has an impact on nonhuman animals.
-It encompasses companion animals, wildlife, and animals used in entertainment, research, and raised for food.
+It encompasses companion animals and wildlife and animals used in entertainment, research and ones raised for food.

 Animal law permeates and affects most traditional areas of the law – including tort, contract, criminal, constitutional, family, environmental, administrative, and trust law.
 Examples of this intersection include:

-- Women’s Law: The link between domestic violence and animal cruelty.
+- Protective Order Law: The link between domestic violence and animal cruelty

-- Trust Law: Enforceable trusts for companion animals.
+- Trust Law: Enforceable for trusts with companion animals